VANISAIDEEPIKA/30Day-Python-Challenge/README.md

 ## 🛠️ How I'm Owning It

 - Completing daily topics & challenges
-- Tracking progress in an Excel sheet: `30_days_Python_VaniSaiDeepika.xlsx`
 - Sharing my journey on social platforms with hashtags #30DaysOfPython & #IDC30DaysChallenge
 - Learning with the community and mentors @IDC